GINN ECONOMIC CONSULTING

 Government Spending Is The Problem

+The late, great economist Milton Friedman said, "The real problem is government spending."
 This is true as spending comes before taxes or regulations.
-In fact, if people didn't form a government or politicians didn’t create new programs, then there would be no need for government spending and no need for taxes.
-And if there was no government spending nor taxes to fund spending then there would be no one to create or enforce regulations.
+If people didn't form a government or politicians didn’t create new programs, there would be no need for government spending or taxes.
+And if there were no government spending or taxes to fund spending, then there would be no one to create or enforce regulations.

-When Did It Begin?
+When Did This Budget Approach Begin?

 Picture